fusiongyro/lbac/tutor7.md

 normal to let the scanner have the job of identifying keywords.

-## STATE MACHINES AND ALTERNATIVES
+## State Machines and Alternatives

 I  mentioned  that  the regular expressions can be parsed using a state machine.
 In  most  compiler  texts,  and  indeed  in most